Notnaut77/Aistox-Sentiment-Aware-Stock-Market-Analysis-Platform/README.md

 > This is not about building a market oracle.
 It’s about extracting structure from noise, exploring sentiment-driven narratives, and creating transparent, interpretable prediction systems.

+You can refer to the research paper saved as Aistox_paper.pdf and the notion document saved as Aistox_summary.pdf for complete guide on how to create such a project.
 ---

 ## Problem Statement